s47c953/hcai-2021-p19/README.md

 This example was prepared using the [Cleveland Heart Disease Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 In order to properly transform the data to the space of aggregation functions we have made following assumptions:
-* age: assuming critical phase starts with 40 and all above 70 is critical
+* age: assuming critical phase starts with 40 and all above 65 is critical
-* sex: remains either 0 (female) or 1 (male) and is not used for Plotting
+* sex: remains either 0 (female) or 1 (male)
 * cp (chest pain type): asymptomatic types (4) are not as critical as typical angina types
 * trestbps (resting blood pressure): values above the ideal range (90-120) are rated worse and values above 140 are clear negative
-* chol (serum cholestoral in mg/dl): values above the ideal range (200) are rated worse and values above 220 are clear negative
+* chol (serum cholestoral in mg/dl): values close to the border of the ideal range (200) are rated worse and values above 300 are clear negative
 * fbs (fasting blood sugar > 120 mg/dl): 1 is clear negative whereas 0 is clear positively
 * restecg (resting electrocardiographic results):
     * Value 0: normal